malakamahdy/RAG-Approach/README.md

 1. **Text Embedding:**
    The report is converted into a numerical format using a tool from OpenAI.
 This process is called *embedding*, and it turns your report into a high-dimensional vector (think of it like plotting your report as a point in a giant multi-dimensional graph based on meaning, not just words).

-2. **Similarity Search with FAISS:**
+2. **Similarity Search with Chroma:**
-   FAISS (Facebook AI Similarity Search) is a system that efficiently searches for reports that are *most similar* to the one you just typed in.
+   Chroma is a modern vector database designed to efficiently searches for reports that are *most similar* to the one you just typed in.
    It does this by comparing your report's vector to vectors of existing reports using a measurement called **Euclidean distance**.
 The closer two reports are in this "vector space," the more similar they are in meaning.

 3. **Retrieving Top Matches:**